Let’s learn how a marketplace operates and generates revenue from its products and services.

 Lead fee is the model in between listing and commission fee.
 In this model, customers will post a request, interested providers will pay to bid for that request.
 This model is more profitable for providers, as they pay only when they connect with the potential customer.

 The lead fee model only works its best when the probability of getting new customers is high for sellers.
 This model is rarely found in the C2C segmentation, it is more often used on B2C and B2B sites.
-Providers primarily rely on the fact that one request can result in a long-term cooperation.
+Providers primarily rely on the fact that one request can result in long-term cooperation.

-Examples: YouDo, GetBlogger
+Examples: YouDo, GetBlogger.

 Freemium